 This position is contingent on successful funding from Young Canada Works at Building Careers in Heritage.
 The Canadian Automotive Museum is an equal opportunity employer and encourages applications from all qualified candidates.

 Duration: 24 weeks (October 1, 2018 – March 29, 2019), 37.5 hours/week

 Hours: Monday-Friday 9am to 5pm

-Oshawa, Ontario has a population of 157,000 and is located 45 minutes east of Toronto.
-It is known as Canada’s Motor City because it is home to General Motors Canada.
-Formerly an industrial city, downtown Oshawa has transformed with the growing presence of University of Ontario Institute of Technology (UOIT) and a renewed focus on the city’s arts and cultural resources.
-For more information on local cultural attractions please visit www.canadianautomotivemuseum.com/visit-oshawa/ and www.durhamtourism.ca.
+Oshawa, Ontario has a population of 157,000 and is located 45 minutes east of downtown Toronto.
+It is known as Canada’s Motor City because it is home to General Motors of Canada.
+The Canadian Automotive Museum is accessible by public transportation through GO Transit and Durham Regional Transit.
+For more information please visit www.canadianautomotivemuseum.com.